 As you know, links connect everything online.
 Odds are, you got to this blog post because you clicked on a link in Google or from another site.
 Very rarely do we type in exact URLs to arrive at pages.
-Links help us navigate the web, so it’s no wonder why your site needs to be involved in that map.
+Links help us navigate the web, and that’s exactly why your site needs to establish a presence in that map.

 When we talk about links in the context of link building, we’re referring to links that point to your site.
 For example, if your company has a Wikipedia page that links to your company’s homepage, that’s a link in this context, and that’s the type of link you want to “build.”

 For example, this Harvard Business Review article mentions a study we did, and it includes a link to the original study in the article.